 Please note that I have applied different rhythmic and harmonic techniques to some of the examples to make them fit the etude better.

-Some of these techniques include rhythmic displacement, gear changing, and changing the harmonic function of a lick to fit multiple chords.
+Some of these techniques include rhythmic displacement and changing the harmonic function of a lick to fit multiple chords.